f5shemyakin/xcwaapdemoguide/README.rst

 .. figure:: assets/test_bot_2.png

 Now let’s have a look at the Security analytics for the HTTP Load Balancer where we configured Bot Defense.
-Navigate to **Dashboards**, then **Security Dashboard** and click on the load balancer name.
+Navigate to **Security** and click on the load balancer name.

 .. figure:: assets/bot_dashboard_0.png